-We believe that we are the first publicly-traded company formed primarily to acquire, own, manage, finance and capitalize ground leases, or GLs.
-GLs generally represent ownership of the land underlying commercial real estate projects that is net leased by the fee owner of the land to the owners/operators of the real estate projects built thereon.
-GLs are typically "triple net" leases, meaning that the tenant is responsible for development costs, capital expenditures and all property operating expenses, such as maintenance, real estate taxes and insurance.
-GLs are typically long-term (base terms ranging from 30 to 99 years, often with tenant renewal options) and have contractual base rent increases (either at a specified percentage or CPI-based, or both) and sometimes include percentage rent participations.
+We believe that we are the first publicly-traded company formed primarily to own, manage, acquire and finance ground net leases, or GNLs.
+GNLs generally represent ownership of the land underlying commercial real estate projects that is net leased by the fee owner of the land to the owners/operators of the real estate projects built thereon.
+GNLs are typically "triple net" leases, meaning that the tenant is responsible for development costs, capital expenditures and all property operating expenses, such as maintenance, real estate taxes and insurance.
+GNLs are typically long-term (base terms ranging from 30 to 99 years, often with tenant renewal options) and have contractual base rent increases (either at a specified percentage or CPI-based, or both) and sometimes include percentage rent participations.

-We believe that a GL represents a safe position in a property's capital structure.
-This safety is derived from the typical structure of a GL, which we believe creates a low likelihood of a tenant default and a low likelihood of a loss by the GL owner in the event of a tenant default.
-A GL lessor typically has the right to regain possession of its land and take ownership of the buildings and improvements thereon upon a tenant default, which provides a strong incentive for a GL tenant to make the required GL rent payments.
-Additionally, the Combined Property Value of a property subject to a GL typically exceeds the amount of the GL owner's investment at the time it was made; therefore, even if the GL owner takes over the property following a tenant default or upon expiration of the GL, the owner is reasonably likely to recover substantially all of its GL investment, and possibly amounts in excess of its investment, depending upon prevailing market conditions.
+We believe that a GNL represents a safe position in a property's capital structure.
+This safety is derived from the typical structure of a GNL, which we believe creates a low likelihood of a tenant default and a low likelihood of a loss by the GNL owner in the event of a tenant default.
+A GNL lessor typically has the right to regain possession of its land and take ownership of the buildings and improvements thereon upon a tenant default, which provides a strong incentive for a GNL tenant to make the required GNL rent payments.
+Additionally, the Combined Property Value of a property subject to a GNL typically exceeds the amount of the GNL owner's investment at the time it was made; therefore, even if the GNL owner takes over the property following a tenant default or upon expiration of the GNL, the owner is reasonably likely to recover substantially all of its GNL investment, and possibly amounts in excess of its investment, depending upon prevailing market conditions.

-We target GLs because we believe that rental income from GLs can provide us with a safe, secure and growing cash flow stream.
-We believe that GLs offer us the opportunity to realize superior risk-adjusted total returns when compared to certain other alternative commercial property debt and equity investments.
-We intend to target investments in long-term GLs in which: (i) the initial value of our GL represents 30% to 45% of the Combined Property Value; (ii) the Ground Rent Coverage of the GL is between 2.0x to 5.0x; and (iii) the GL contains contractual rent escalation clauses or percentage rent that participates in gross revenues generated by the commercial real estate on the land.
-We believe that these target attributes will mitigate the effects of inflation, compensate for anticipated increases in land values over time and establish a conservative position in the case of defaults.
-We also believe that the GL structure provides an opportunity for future investment value accretion through the reversion to us, as the GL owner, of the buildings and improvements on the land at the expiration or earlier termination of the lease, for no additional consideration from us.
-We intend to construct a portfolio of GLs diversified by property type, geography, tenant and lease term.
+We target GNLs because we believe that rental income from GNLs can provide us with a safe, secure and growing cash flow stream.
+We believe that GNLs offer us the opportunity to realize superior risk-adjusted total returns when compared to certain other alternative commercial property debt and equity investments.
+We intend to target investments in long-term GNLs in which: (i) the initial value of our GNL represents 30% to 45% of the Combined Property Value; (ii) the Ground Rent Coverage of the GNL is between 2.0x to 5.0x; and (iii) the GNL contains contractual rent escalation clauses or percentage rent that participates in gross revenues generated by the commercial real estate on the land.
+We intend to construct a portfolio of GNLs diversified by property type, geography, tenant and lease term.

-We believe that there is a significant market opportunity for a dedicated provider of GL capital like us.
-We believe that the market for existing GLs is a fragmented market with ownership comprised primarily of high net worth individuals, pension funds, life insurance companies, estates and endowments.
-However, while we intend to pursue acquisitions of existing GLs, our investment thesis is predicated, in part, on what we believe is an untapped market opportunity to expand the use of the GL structure to a broader component of the approximately \$7.0 trillion institutional commercial property market in the United States.
-We intend to capitalize on this market opportunity by utilizing multiple GL sourcing and origination channels, including acquiring existing GLs, manufacturing new GLs with third-party owners of commercial real estate and originating GLs to provide capital for development and redevelopment.
-We further believe that GLs generally represent an attractive source of capital for our tenants and may allow them to generate superior returns on their invested equity as compared to utilizing alternative sources of capital.
-We intend to draw on the extensive investment origination and sourcing platform of iStar, the parent company of our manager, to actively promote the benefits of the GL structure to prospective GL tenants.
+We believe that there is a significant market opportunity for a provider of GNL capital like us.
+We believe that the market for existing GNLs is a fragmented market with ownership comprised primarily of high net worth individuals, pension funds, life insurance companies, estates and endowments.
+However, while we intend to pursue acquisitions of existing GNLs, our investment thesis is predicated, in part, on what we believe is an untapped market opportunity to expand the use of the GNL structure to a broader component of the approximately \$7.0 trillion institutional commercial property market in the United States.
+We further believe that GNLs generally represent an attractive source of capital for our tenants and may allow them to generate superior returns on their invested equity as compared to utilizing alternative sources of capital.
+We intend to draw on the extensive investment sourcing platform of iStar, the parent company of our manager, to actively promote the benefits of the GNL structure to prospective GNL tenants.